Skip to main content

 As the mixture is pumped below the surface, it spreads out to fill voids and raise the settled slabs back to a level position.

-This concrete leveling method is often confused with mudjacking, but they are distinct processes.
+This concrete leveling method is often confused with mudjacking, but they are actually distinct processes.

 Stone Slurry Grout Leveling Strengths